Exposure of Impacted Teeth

 An impacted tooth simply means that it is “stuck” and cannot erupt into function.
 Patients frequently develop problems with impacted third molar or wisdom teeth.
 These teeth get “stuck” in the back of the jaw and can develop painful infections and other problems.
 Since there is rarely a functional need for wisdom teeth, they are usually extracted if they develop problems.

 The maxillary cuspid (upper canine tooth) is the second most common tooth to become impacted.
 The cuspid tooth is a critical tooth in the dental arch and plays an important role in your “bite.”
 The cuspid teeth are very strong biting teeth that have the longest roots of any human teeth.
 They are designed to be the first teeth that touch when your jaws close together so they guide the rest of the teeth into the proper bite.
+Normally, the maxillary cuspid teeth are the last of the “front” teeth to erupt into place.
+They usually come into place around age 13 and cause any space left between the upper front teeth to close tight together.
+If a cuspid tooth gets impacted, every effort is made to get it to erupt into its proper position in the dental arch.
+However, other teeth in the mouth can be impacted and require treatment.

 Early recognition of impacted teeth is the key to successful treatment